 Palo Alto, CA 94301

-At L&P Aesthetics, we believe an upper lip lift at our Palo Alto office can be a subtle yet transformative procedure that can help a patient look and feel more youthful.
+At L&P Aesthetics, an upper lip lift is a subtle yet transformative procedure that can help San Francisco Bay Area patients look and feel more youthful.
 During the aging process, tissues around the mouth begin to droop, and this lengthening can make a person look tired and heavy.
 Drs.
-David Lieberman and Sachin Parikh see many patients in the Bay Area who have been using dermal fillers such as Juvederm® or Restylane® to lift the skin and volumize the lips, but a longer-lasting option is a lip lift.
+David Lieberman, Sachin Parikh, and Steven Curti see many patients in the Bay Area who have been using dermal fillers such as Juvederm® or Restylane® for lip augmentation and shaping, but a lip lift at our Palo Alto office can be a longer-lasting option.

 Before & After Photos